dangvd/crystal-remix-icon-theme/README.md

 [Releases](https://github.com/dangvd/crystal-remix-icon-theme/releases)

-Crystal Remix is a Crystal icon theme for modern Linux desktop environments, created by combining/mixing different versions of the Crystal icon theme (that were originally created for KDE 3 desktop).
+Crystal Remix is a Crystal icon theme for modern Linux desktop environments, created from KDE 3's Crystal Project icon theme with a few additions from KDE 3's Crystal Clear icon theme.
 Personally, I think Crystal is the best ever icon theme for the Linux desktop, and I'd like to be able to continue using it.

 Original author: Everaldo Coelho (https://en.wikipedia.org/wiki/Everaldo_Coelho).
 Adapted for modern Linux desktop environments by: Viet Dang (dangvd at gmail.com).